 If you are struggling to afford your payments, an income-driven repayment (IDR) plan may make your payments more manageable.
-With an IDR plan, the government extends your repayment term and caps your monthly payment at a percentage of your discretionary income.
+Under these plans, the government extends your repayment term and caps your monthly payment at a percentage of your discretionary income.
 An IDR plan can dramatically reduce your monthly payment.

-While you will likely pay more in interest over the length of your new repayment term, an IDR plan can be a big help when you’re on a small salary.
+While you will likely pay more in interest over the length of your new repayment term, an IDR plan can be a big help when you’re on a small salary compared to your balance.

-While making your payments is important, there may be times when it’s just not possible.
-If you’ve lost your job, are facing a medical emergency, or have some other economic hardship, your student loans may be your last priority.
+While making your payments is important, there may be times when it’s not affordable.
+If you’ve lost your job or are facing a medical emergency or other economic hardship, your student loans may be your last priority.

 If you’re already facing wage garnishment, don’t give up hope.
-You can still take control of your debt (and your paycheck).
-Consider these three ways to get out of default and end wage garnishment:
+You can still take control of your debt — and your paycheck.
+Consider these three ways to get out of default and stop student loan wage garnishment.

 1. Consolidate your loans

-One of the easiest ways to get out of default is to combine one or more federal loans into a Direct Consolidation Loan.
+One way to get out of default is to combine one or more federal loans into a direct consolidation loan.

-If your loans are in default, the government requires you to sign up for an income-driven repayment plan to take out a Direct Consolidation Loan.
-Or, you can make three consecutive, voluntary, and on-time payments on your defaulted loans before consolidating.
+If your loans are in default, the government requires you to sign up for an income-driven repayment plan in order to repay a direct consolidation loan.
+Or you can make three consecutive, voluntary and on-time payments on your defaulted loans before consolidating.

 Consolidating your loans can extend your repayment period and reduce your payments, but you may end up paying more in interest over the length of the new loan.
-But consolidating your defaulted loans can help you get back on track.
+Still, consolidating your defaulted loans can help get your loans back in good standing.

 Another option is to rehabilitate your loans.
 Under a loan rehabilitation agreement, you promise to make nine monthly payments during a period of 10 consecutive months.
-The loan servicer will work with you to set a payment that is 15 percent of your discretionary income.
+The loan servicer will work with you to set monthly payments that are 15% of your annual discretionary income divided by 12.

 3. Pay off your debt in full

 Defaulting on your student loans is serious and can have severe consequences, including wage garnishment.
-If you’re in danger of falling behind on your payments, contact your lender to discuss your options.
-Following up with your loan servicer and coming up with a plan together can prevent you from losing out on your paycheck.
+Whether your student loans are private or federal, if you’re in danger of falling behind on your payments, contact your lender to discuss your options.
+Creating a plan with your servicer can stop student loan wage garnishment and help you avoid losing out on the paycheck you’ve earned.